Can Candies Be Healthy?

 There are lots of things that people are ready to do in order to reach their goal of a toned body.
 Oftentimes they have no other choice, but to sacrifice something significant.
 Some people give up their free time, logging hours in the gym, others say farewell to their favorite endorphin-boosting foods.
 But what if there were some healthy analogies of those foods?
 For example, gluten-free diet buns or keto friendly candy.
 If you have a rampant sweet tooth, this article is exactly what you need.
 Find out if you can buy a keto friendly candy, what are the requirements for it, and how to make it at home.

 If you are new to the keto diet, first you need to understand how it works and why it restricts usual sweets.
 The keto diet is based on a process called ketosis (5).
-It occurs when your body runs out of carbohydrates, such as sugar, which is easier to process and turn into energy, and starts burning fat to charge up your itself instead (3).
+It occurs when your body runs out of carbohydrates, such as sugar, which is easier to process and turn into energy, and starts burning fat instead (3).
 The main principle of this nutritional plan is to reduce the consumption of carbs, break into ketosis and kick off the fat-melting process(6).
-So, to put it simply, it is a plain low-carb diet.
+So, to put it simply, it is a very low-carb diet.
 The maximum allowed daily carb intake according to this nutritional plan is 50 grams, which makes up 5% of required calories, with the rest 75% and 20% coming from fats and protein accordingly (2).

 The keto diet is highly popular nowadays and there is a good reason for it.
 The supporters of the “keto lifestyle” claim that it is full of advantages and may significantly improve your life and health.
 Here are some of the evidence-backed health benefits that this nutritional plan may have (7):